awsdocs/aws-client-vpn-user-guide/doc_source/user-getting-started.md

 ## Step 1: Get a VPN client application<a name="install-client"></a>

-You can connect to a Client VPN endpoint and establish a VPN connection using the AWS\-provided client or another OpenVPN\-based client application\.
+You can connect to a Client VPN endpoint and establish a VPN connection using the AWS provided client or another OpenVPN\-based client application\.

-The AWS\-provided client is a supported on Windows and macOS\.
+The AWS provided client is a supported on Windows and macOS\.
 You can download the client at [AWS Client VPN download](https://aws.amazon.com/vpn/client-vpn-download/)\.

 Alternatively, download and install an OpenVPN client application on the device from which you intend to establish the VPN connection\.